 Policy 5.10A.2.
-Restrict future land plan to compatible airport uses.
-The future land use plan of any airport facility shall be restricted to those uses compatible with the airport and its environs.
+Restrict future land plan to Ensure development is compatible with airport uses.
+The future land use plan of zoning applied to any airport facility in unincorporated Martin County shall be restricted uses to those uses that are compatible with the airport and its environs.